andrew/ultimate-awesome/README.md

 - [awesome-developer-first-channels](https://github.com/fmerian/awesome-developer-first-channels) - Hand-picked places to promote your developer-first product.
 - [awesome-a2a](https://github.com/pab1it0/awesome-a2a) - Agent2Agent (A2A) – awesome A2A agents, tools, servers & clients, all in one place. .
 - [awesome-engineering](https://github.com/upgundecha/awesome-engineering) - A curated list of awesome engineering blogs, handbooks and open source repos from top technology companies.
+- [awesome-diabetic-retinopathy-detection](https://github.com/fdu-vts/awesome-diabetic-retinopathy-detection) - Papers and Public Datasets for Diabetic Retinopathy Detection.
+- [awesome-agent-failures](https://github.com/vectara/awesome-agent-failures) - A community curated collection of AI agent failure modes and battle-tested solutions.
 - [awesome-database-testing](https://github.com/zhangysh1995/awesome-database-testing) - 数据库测试资料 This repo is a collection of resources on testing database systems.
 - [awesome-mcp-korea](https://github.com/darjeeling/awesome-mcp-korea) - A curated list of MCP servers for the Korean market, including legal, commerce, public data, and local services integrations.
 - [Awesome-LLM-Powered-Phone-GUI-Agents](https://github.com/PhoneLLM/Awesome-LLM-Powered-Phone-GUI-Agents) - [TMLR] LLM-Powered GUI Agents in Phone Automation: Surveying Progress and Prospects.
 - [awesome-hydrogen](https://github.com/shopify/awesome-hydrogen) - A curated list of awesome Hydrogen things.
 - [awesome-wifi-security](https://github.com/edelahozuah/awesome-wifi-security) - A collection of awesome resources related to 802.11 security, tools and other things .
-- [awesome-diabetic-retinopathy-detection](https://github.com/fdu-vts/awesome-diabetic-retinopathy-detection) - Papers and Public Datasets for Diabetic Retinopathy Detection.
 - [awesome-video-self-supervised-learning](https://github.com/Malitha123/awesome-video-self-supervised-learning) -  A curated list of awesome self-supervised learning methods in videos.
 - [awesome-recon-tools](https://github.com/nateahess/awesome-recon-tools) - A compiled list of tools for reconnaissance and footprinting.
 - [awesome-private-ai](https://github.com/tdi/awesome-private-ai) - Curated list of tools, frameworks, and resources for running, building, and deploying AI privately — on-prem, air-gapped, or self-hosted.